Troubleshooting

 is the older leaves are green and the new leaves show yellowing and

 - Continuous corn.
-In many springs, and again this year, corn
+In many springs, corn

 following corn tends to show more yellowing than corn following soybean,